 Amazingly there are now around 100 golf resorts in the Czech Republic throughout the country, with half of them being 18 hole courses.
 The first course was created in the early 20th century.

 Throughout the Czech Republic are over 40,000 kilometres of hiking trails.
-One of the most beautiful I’ve been to includes the Bohemian Switzerland National Park towards the north of the country, and other places includes the Šumava lakes and Adršpach- Teplice Rocks.
+One of the most beautiful I’ve been to includes the Bohemian Switzerland National Park towards the north of the country, and other places include the Šumava lakes and Adršpach- Teplice Rocks.

-For more on hiking head to: czechtourism.com/a/active-summer-walk
+For more on hiking head to czechtourism.com/a/active-summer-walk

 A lot of the places mentioned can be visited during a trip to Prague.
-This is the capital of Czech Republic and has great connections in and out of the city.
+This is the capital of the Czech Republic and has great connections in and out of the city.

 Where to stay